zachchan105/tmewc/typescript/api-reference/README.md

 ▸ **loadBaseCrossChainContracts**(`signer`, `chainId`): `Promise`\<[`L2CrossChainContracts`](README.md#l2crosschaincontracts)\>

-Loads Base implementation of tBTC cross-chain contracts for the given Base chain ID and attaches the given signer there.
+Loads Base implementation of tMEWC cross-chain contracts for the given Base chain ID and attaches the given signer there.

 #### Parameters